j4y-EQ/AWSSupabase/README.md

 ## About TootToot

-**TootToot** is a cutting-edge, fully deployable application designed to revolutionize the way you study.
+**TootToot** is a designed to revolutionize the way you study.
 Leveraging advanced AI and seamless integration with modern cloud services, TootToot offers an interactive and user-friendly platform to enhance your learning experience.

 ### How It Works

-TootToot works as the student uploads a PDF file of their notes, and we create flashcards and quizzes based on the content.
+TootToot works as the student uploads a PDF file of their notes, and we create flashcards based on the content.

 ### Features